AurelienRevault/Firestore-JSON-Import/README.md

 It is a smaller wrapper on top of official firebase-admin package.

 You will need a **serviceAccount.json** file generated from Firebase/Google console.
-To generate a private key file for your service account:

 In the Firebase console, open **Settings > Users & Permissiosn > Service Accounts**.